Archive for the 'film' Category

 Cranky

-Of course I would never send this.
-But I will be “out of town” for the 24th and 25th and will miss the debacle that is sure to be Joe’s audition.
+Of course I would NEVER send this.
+The poor thing.
+He was over excited.
+But, I will be “out of town” for the 24th and 25th and will miss the debacle that is sure to be Joe’s audition.

 The Torturous Location

 I worked on a film that rented a house for a location.
-The owners left for the day and they obviously figured they’d save money and they turned the heat down to like 40 or something on a frigid winter day.
+The owners left for the day and figured they’d save money, so they turned the heat down to like 40 or something when they left.
+It was a frigid winter day in the flat barrens of Long Island.
 When the actors weren’t filming we were huddled together on a leather sectional under a pile of everyone’s coats.

-The director seemed oblivious, as he was probably high on hormones or something because he was in the midst of transitioning from a man to a woman.
+The director seemed oblivious, as he was probably high on hormones or something.
+He was in the midst of transitioning from a man to a woman.
 Everyone had a different pronoun for him/her.
-I was careful when talking about the director to only use his name, as I was afraid of making a pronoun faux pas.
+I was careful when talking about the director to only use his NAME, as I was afraid of making a pronoun faux pas.
 When exactly does a he become a she?
 No one seemed sure.

 The owners of the house also left their dog.
 Were they nuts?
-Crews are all about their equipment and I doubt if they would have noticed if the dog slipped out of the house while they were loading in.
+Crews are all about their equipment and I doubt if they would have noticed if that dog had slipped out of the house while they were loading in and was never seen again.
 But Saint Cranky of the animals was there, and I took care of the dog all day.
 We had nice little walks in the neighborhood together.
 And the dog was a great belly warmer among the coats.

 Greta Garbo once said, “I WANT TO BE ALONE.”
 I’m with you sister.
 I have always found like total utter joy in being absolutely quietly ALONE.
-Even as a kid, I remember reading books in the living room when no one was home as it got slowly slowly dark outside and feeling utterly content.
+Even as a kid, I remember reading books in the living room when no one was home and it slowly slowly got dark outside.
+I felt utterly content.
 So being crammed in a room with a bunch of people is not my idea of a good time.
 But when there are no trailers, no money, this is what happens.
-You are all stuck in the room they are not filming in at that moment.
+You are all stuck in the one room they are not filming in at that time.

-One film took place in a one-bedroom apartment.
-So at certain points there were eight of us in the tiny bedroom together.
-And the makeup artist and her table.
+One film I worked on took place in a one-bedroom apartment.
+So at certain points, there were eight of us in the tiny bedroom together.
+AND the makeup artist and her table.
 I ended up lying on the bed next to a really fun Palestinian actor staring at the ceiling and talking.
 He made it bearable.
 He had taught me the Arabic I needed to speak in the film.
 He was funny.
-He went on to do a lot of film and episodic television, including “24”, a must for any actor who cam play a terrorist.
-Looking like a terrorist is very hot right now.
-You look Muslim, you’re getting work.
+He went on to do a lot of film and episodic television, including the program “24”, a must for any actor who can play a terrorist.
+He was proof that all struggling actors are really one job away from fame.
+I saw him in an absolutely terrible show at The Producer’s Club and the next thing I knew he was starring in a film.

-Don’t forget there is always the outdoor shoot.
-The first time I worked outdoors I was costarring with a little kid.
+Another torturous location is the outdoor shoot.
+The first time I worked outdoors, I was costarring with a little kid.
 His Dad showed up with two beach chairs.
-I thought that was peculiar until six hours later when we were still there and I was trying to rest on a stonewall.
+I thought that was peculiar, until six hours later when we were still there and I was trying to rest by leaning on a stonewall.
+Smart Dad.

-I know none of this sounds that hard.
-But don’t forget, everything in film TAKES FOREVER.
+I know none of this sounds hard.
+But everything in film TAKES FOREVER.
 So being huddled on a coach for an hour isn’t bad.
 But being there from 9am until 1am is a different story.

 A great actor once said, “ I get paid to wait.
 The acting I do for free.